awesomeeng/awesome-cli/docs/Introducing.md

 mycli.run()
 ```

-So, altogether it looks something like this taken from our
+So, altogether it looks something like this...

 ```
 "use strict";